Financing Florida Villas For Sale

 Instead, common practice is to take a mortgage on your UK property, and be a cash buyer in Florida.

-A benefit of bringing the money from the UK is that you’ll enjoy extra leverage in terms of getting the property you want or to drive a harder bargain when negotiating on price.
-Like the UK, cash buyers are prized and can close the deal quicker.
+A benefit of bringing the money from the UK is that you’ll enjoy extra leverage in terms of getting the property you want or possibly driving a harder bargain when negotiating on price.
+As in the UK property market, cash buyers are prized because of their lack of loan dependency and their ability to close the deal more quickly.
+So bear that in mind when you’re looking at Florida villas for sale that same mindset applies to the vast majority of sellers.

 Really, it can be as quick as you want it to be.
 Unlike the UK where the legal aspects take time, a cash buyer can come into town, sign a deal today and provided there are no other wrinkles, can take possession within a week.
 We work on accelerating that process where the buyer so desires.

-Because you’re a potentially more rapid and secure buyer, you can move much more quickly while striking a tougher bargain.
+Because you’re a potentially more rapid and secure buyer if you are not using a US lender, you can move much more quickly while striking a tougher bargain.

 So if you asked us this question, we’d say: “Here’s how the numbers look without a loan, and here’s how they look with one – does that give you what you want?”